rcshim04/Sorting-Visualizer/README.md

 Quicksort\
 Radix Sort
 ## Installation
-You must have Java 8 installed.
+You must have minimum Java 8 installed.
 ## Usage
 If you have Java 8 installed, you can open VisualSort.jar, and the program will run.
 Press `space` to pause and `esc` to return to menu.